ddev/ddev/docs/content/users/install/ddev-installation.md

     ## Traditional Windows

-    DDEV does work fine on the Windows side, although it's quite a bit slower than WSL2 by default, but good results have been reported by users who enabled mutagen, `ddev config global --mutagen-enabled`.
+    DDEV does work fine on the Windows side, although it’s quite a bit slower than WSL2 by default.
+Good results have been reported by users who enabled Mutagen.

-    * If you use [chocolatey](https://chocolatey.org/) (recommended), then you can just `choco install ddev git` from an administrative shell.
+    * If you use [Chocolatey](https://chocolatey.org/) (recommended), you can run `choco install ddev git` from an administrative shell.
 Upgrades are just `ddev poweroff && choco upgrade ddev`.
-    * A windows installer is provided in each [ddev release](https://github.com/drud/ddev/releases) (`ddev_windows_installer.<version>.exe`).
+    * A Windows installer is provided in each [DDEV release](https://github.com/drud/ddev/releases) (`ddev_windows_installer.<version>.exe`).
 Run that and it will do the full installation for you.
-Open a new git-bash or PowerShell or cmd window and start using ddev.
+Open a new Git Bash or PowerShell or cmd window and start using DDEV.
-    * Most people interact with ddev on Windows using git-bash, part of the [Windows git suite](https://git-scm.com/download/win).
-Although ddev does work with cmd and PowerShell, it's more at home in bash.
-You can install it with chocolatey using `choco install -y git`.
+    * Most people interact with DDEV on Windows using Git Bash, part of the [Windows Git suite](https://git-scm.com/download/win).
+Although DDEV does work with cmd and PowerShell, it's more at home in Bash.
+You can install it with Chocolatey using `choco install -y git`.
-    * For performance, many users enable mutagen, `ddev config global --mutagen-enabled` (global) or `ddev config --mutagen-enabled` just for one project.
+    * For performance, many users enable Mutagen, `ddev config global --mutagen-enabled` (global) or `ddev config --mutagen-enabled` just for one project.

-    !!!note "Windows Firefox trusted CA"
+    !!!note "Windows Firefox Trusted CA"

-        The `mkcert -install` step on Windows does not work for the Firefox browser.
+        The `mkcert -install` step on Windows isn’t enough for Firefox.
-        You need to add the created root certificate authority to the security configuration by your self:
+        You need to add the created root certificate authority to the security configuration yourself:

-        * Run `mkcert -install` (you can use the shortcut from the start menu for that)
+        * Run `mkcert -install` (you can use the shortcut from the Start Menu for that)
-        * Run `mkcert -CAROOT` to see the local folder used for the newly created root certificate authority
+        * Run `mkcert -CAROOT` to see the local folder used for the newly-created root certificate authority
-        * Open Firefox Preferences (about:preferences#privacy)
+        * Open Firefox Preferences (`about:preferences#privacy`)
-        * Enter `certificates` into the search box on the top
+        * Enter “certificates” into the search box on the top
-        * Click `View Certificates...`
+        * Click *View Certificates...*
-        * Select the tab `Authorities`
+        * Select *Authorities* tab
-        * Click to `Import...`
+        * Click to *Import...*
-        * Go to the folder where your root certificate authority was stored
+        * Navigate to the folder where your root certificate authority was stored
-        * Select the file `rootCA.pem`
+        * Select the `rootCA.pem` file
-        * Click to `Open`
+        * Click to *Open*

         You should now see your CA under `mkcert development CA`.

-=== "Gitpod.io"
+=== "Gitpod"

-    ## Gitpod.io
+    ## Gitpod

-    DDEV is fully supported in Gitpod.io, and there are many ways to use it.
-You don't have to install *anything* to use it, not Docker, and not DDEV, it's all done for you.
+    DDEV is fully supported in [Gitpod](https://www.gitpod.io), where you don’t have to install anything at all.

+    Choose any of the following methods to launch your project:

-    1. Just [open any repository](https://www.gitpod.io/docs/getting-started) using gitpod and `brew install drud/ddev/ddev` and use ddev as you would normally use it.
+    1. [Open any repository](https://www.gitpod.io/docs/getting-started) using Gitpod, run `brew install drud/ddev/ddev`, and use DDEV!
-        * You can just install your web app there, or import a database.
+        * You can install your web app there, or import a database.
         * You may want to implement one of the `ddev pull` provider integrations to pull from a hosting provider or an upstream source.
-    2. Use [ddev-gitpod-launcher](https://drud.github.io/ddev-gitpod-launcher/) form to launch a repository.
-See the actual instructions on the [repository](https://github.com/drud/ddev-gitpod-launcher).
-You just click the button and it opens a fully-set-up environment.
-If a companion artifacts repository with the suffix `-artifacts` is available, then the `db.sql.gz` and `files.tgz` from it will be automatically loaded.
+    2. Use the [ddev-gitpod-launcher](https://drud.github.io/ddev-gitpod-launcher/) form to launch a repository.
+        You’ll provide a source repository and click a button to open a newly-established environment.
+You can specify a companion artifacts repository and automatically load `db.sql.gz` and `files.tgz` from it.
+(More details in the [repository’s README](https://github.com/drud/ddev-gitpod-launcher/blob/main/README.md).)
-    3. Save the following link, <a href="javascript: if %28 %2Fbitbucket%2F.test %28 window.location.host %29 %20 %29 %20%7B%20paths%3Dwindow.location.pathname.split %28 %22%2F%22 %29 %3B%20repo%3D%5Bwindow.location.origin%2C%20paths%5B1%5D%2C%20paths%5B2%5D%5D.join %28 %22%2F%22 %29 %20%7D%3B%20if %28 %2Fgithub.com%7Cgitlab.com%2F.test %28 window.location.host %29  %29 %20%7Brepo%20%3D%20window.location.href%7D%3B%20if%20 %28 repo %29 %20%7Bwindow.location.href%20%3D%20%22https%3A%2F%2Fgitpod.io%2F%23DDEV_REPO%3D%22%20%2B%20encodeURIComponent %28 repo %29 %20%2B%20%22%2CDDEV_ARTIFACTS%3D%22%20%2B%20encodeURIComponent %28 repo %29 %20%2B%20%22-artifacts%2Fhttps%3A%2F%2Fgithub.com%2Fdrud%2Fddev-gitpod-launcher%2F%22%7D%3B">Github -> ddev-gitpod</a>, to your bookmark bar; the "drag-and-drop" method is easiest.
-When you are on a git repository, click the new bookmark to open DDEV Gitpod.
-It does the same thing as the second option, but it works on non-chrome browsers and native browser keyboard shortcuts can be used.
+    3. Save the following link to your bookmark bar: <a href="javascript: if %28 %2Fbitbucket%2F.test %28 window.location.host %29 %20 %29 %20%7B%20paths%3Dwindow.location.pathname.split %28 %22%2F%22 %29 %3B%20repo%3D%5Bwindow.location.origin%2C%20paths%5B1%5D%2C%20paths%5B2%5D%5D.join %28 %22%2F%22 %29 %20%7D%3B%20if %28 %2Fgithub.com%7Cgitlab.com%2F.test %28 window.location.host %29  %29 %20%7Brepo%20%3D%20window.location.href%7D%3B%20if%20 %28 repo %29 %20%7Bwindow.location.href%20%3D%20%22https%3A%2F%2Fgitpod.io%2F%23DDEV_REPO%3D%22%20%2B%20encodeURIComponent %28 repo %29 %20%2B%20%22%2CDDEV_ARTIFACTS%3D%22%20%2B%20encodeURIComponent %28 repo %29 %20%2B%20%22-artifacts%2Fhttps%3A%2F%2Fgithub.com%2Fdrud%2Fddev-gitpod-launcher%2F%22%7D%3B">Open in ddev-gitpod</a>.
+        It’s easiest to drag the link into your bookmarks.
+When you’re on a Git repository, click the bookmark to open it with DDEV in Gitpod.
+It does the same thing as the second option, but it works on non-Chrome browsers and you can use native browser keyboard shortcuts.

-    It can be complicated to get private databases and files into Gitpod, so in addition to the launchers, The [`git` provider example](https://github.com/drud/ddev/blob/master/pkg/ddevapp/dotddev_assets/providers/git.yaml.example) shows how you can pull database and files without complex setup or permissions.
-This was created explicitly for Gitpod integration, because in Gitpod you typically already have access to private git repositories, which are a fine place to put a starter database and files.
-Although [ddev-gitpod-launcher](https://drud.github.io/ddev-gitpod-launcher/) and the web extension provide the capability, you may want to integrate a git provider for each project (or, of course, one of the [other providers](https://github.com/drud/ddev/tree/master/pkg/ddevapp/dotddev_assets/providers)).
+    It can be complicated to get private databases and files into Gitpod, so in addition to the launchers, the [`git` provider example](https://github.com/drud/ddev/blob/master/pkg/ddevapp/dotddev_assets/providers/git.yaml.example) demonstrates pulling a database and files without complex setup or permissions.
+This was created explicitly for Gitpod integration, because in Gitpod you typically already have access to private Git repositories, which are a fine place to put a starter database and files.
+Although [ddev-gitpod-launcher](https://drud.github.io/ddev-gitpod-launcher/) and the web extension provide the capability, you may want to integrate a Git provider—or one of the [other providers](https://github.com/drud/ddev/tree/master/pkg/ddevapp/dotddev_assets/providers)—for each project.

 === "Manual"

-    ## Manual installation
+    ## Manual

-    You can also easily perform the installation or upgrade manually if preferred.
-DDEV is just a single executable, no special installation is actually required, so for all operating systems, the installation is just copying DDEV into place where it's in the system path.
+    DDEV is a single executable, so installation on any OS is a matter of copying the a `ddev` binary for your architecture into the appropriate system path on your machine.

-    * Download and extract the latest [ddev release](https://github.com/drud/ddev/releases) for your architecture.
+    * Download and extract the latest [DDEV release](https://github.com/drud/ddev/releases) for your architecture.
-    * Move ddev to /usr/local/bin: `mv ddev /usr/local/bin/` (may require sudo), or another directory in your `$PATH` as preferred.
+    * Move `ddev` to `/usr/local/bin` with `mv ddev /usr/local/bin/` (may require `sudo`), or another directory in your `$PATH` as preferred.
     * Run `ddev` to test your installation.
-You should see DDEV's command usage output.
+You should see DDEV’s command usage output.
-    * As a one-time initialization, run `mkcert -install`, which may require your sudo password.
-If you don't have mkcert installed, you can install it from <https://github.com/FiloSottile/mkcert/releases>.
-Download the version for the correct architecture and `sudo mv <downloaded_file> /usr/local/bin/mkcert && sudo chmod +x /usr/local/bin/mkcert`.
+    * As a one-time initialization, run `mkcert -install`, which may require your `sudo` password.

+        If you don’t have `mkcert` installed, download the [latest release](https://github.com/FiloSottile/mkcert/releases) for your architecture and `sudo mv <downloaded_file> /usr/local/bin/mkcert && sudo chmod +x /usr/local/bin/mkcert`.